GroovyRoom/Pet_Haven/README.md

 ## Team Effort Breakdown

 > **Chang Suk Lee**
-> Worked on developing webpage for the project and user authenticiation feature.
+> Worked on developing webpage for the project and implementing user authenticiation feature.

 > **Larry Yao**
-> Worked on MVVM diagram and designing database structure.
+> Worked on MVVM diagram, designing Firebase database structure and implementing local database for the application.

 > **George Andreas**
 > Worked on Google Map tracking feature.